iiasa/message_ix/README.md

 The online documentation is synchronized with the contents of the master branch of the [message_ix Github repository](http://www.github.com/iiasa/message_ix).

 For offline use, the documentation can be built from the source code.
-Navigate to the `doc` folder and in a command prompt type:

-    $ make doc

 See `doc/README.md` for further details.